-Appropriate Υ As coordinated by the Student Services Director (in collaboration with parents/families) the accommodations district will prioritize in-person instruction for students with disabilities who require special for children with disabilities with education services be provided on site. respect to health To the extent practicable, the district will require an individualized approach for students and safety policies with disabilities consistent with their Individual Education Plan (IEP) or Section 504 Plan.
+• Efforts to provide vaccinations to school Υ Casa Grande Union High School District communities continues to communicate vaccination resources in our community to assist families Appropriate accommodations for children Υ As coordinated by the Student Services Director with disabilities with respect to health and (in collaboration with parents/families) the safety policies district will prioritize in-person instruction for students with disabilities who require special education services be provided on site.
+To the extent practicable, the district will require an individualized approach for students with disabilities consistent with their Individual Education Plan (IEP) or Section 504 Plan.
 Individual student adaptations or alternatives to prevention strategies will be developed while maintaining efforts to protect students and staff from transmission of the COVID-19 virus.
-Coordination with Υ The CGUHSD Superintendent will maintain ongoing contact with Pinal County Public Health State and local Department officials to remain informed on statewide COVID-19 indicators, the level of health officials community transmission and pertinent measures to monitor the local community burden.
+Coordination with State and local health Υ The CGUHSD Superintendent will maintain officials ongoing contact with Pinal County Public Health Department officials to remain informed on statewide COVID-19 indicators, the level of community transmission and pertinent measures to monitor the local community burden.
 The Superintendent will report ongoing information to the CGUHSD School Board and facilitate discussion/decision making in response to the changing climate of the COVID-19 virus.
 The Human Resources Director will continue to share information related to case investigation and contact tracing and coordinate responses with Pinal County Public Health Department officials for both staff and students of the district.
-1 2 gas. timent a maistain for sour and attached of the district